preco21/merge-img/README.md

 [![Build Status](https://travis-ci.org/preco21/merge-img.svg?branch=master)](https://travis-ci.org/preco21/merge-img)
 [![Dependency Status](https://dependencyci.com/github/preco21/merge-img/badge)](https://dependencyci.com/github/preco21/merge-img)

-> Serially merge images into a single image
+> Merge multiple images into a single image

+`merge-img` merges given images into a single image in right order.
 This will be helpful in a situation when you have to generate a preview of multiple images into a single image.
 This module is based on [`Jimp`][jimp] for image processing.

 ![figure](https://rawgit.com/preco21/merge-img/master/media/figure.png)